Party in the U.S.A.: Music video

 A 90-second snippet was shown on September 23, 2009, on Dancing with the Stars.
 Subsequently, that day, the video premiered online on ABC's Music Lounge.
 Jocelyn Vena of MTV said, "The video is reminiscent of Cyrus' performance of the track on the Teen Choice Awards over the summer — minus the pole dancing."
 According to a survey held by MTV, responses for the music video varied from populations who were "not feeling it" for various reasons to those who enjoyed "the video's energy and thought that the added bit of sexiness was a healthy progression for Cyrus."
+On September 25, 2009, the video was released to YouTube via Hollywood Records' Vevo channel; it has over 1 billion views, as of July 2024.
 At the Canadian 2010 MuchMusic Video Awards, which Cyrus hosted, the video won the MuchMusic Video Award for Best International Artist Video and was nominated for the MuchMusic Video Award for People's Choice: Favourite International Video, but lost to Adam Lambert's video for "Whataya Want from Me".

 Live performances

-Cyrus' first live performance of "Party in the U.S.A." at the Teen Choice Awards held on August 10, 2009.
+Cyrus's first live performance of "Party in the U.S.A." at the Teen Choice Awards held on August 9, 2009.
 Clothed by a tank top that revealed a portion of her bra, black hot pants, and leather boots, Cyrus and backup dancers appeared from a trailer.
 Midway through the performance, Cyrus danced atop an ice cream pushcart with a pole (which was suggested to be a dance pole by numerous critics) for approximately forty seconds.
 Cyrus described the performance to be about her heritage: "[My] performance tonight is funny, but I wanted it to be about [something more].
 I'm like, 'This is to represent where I am from.
 I'm so proud of it.'
 All the girls trying to be Hollywood and stuff with their big glasses, me shooing them away."
 The performance was met with a media uproar in regards to her dancing being too suggestive and sexual for a teen-oriented event, which caused Disney to issue a statement distancing themselves from the performance.
 Ian Drew, senior editor of Us Weekly said, "She already has this risque image, so it really wasn't much of a stretch.
 That's how Britney [Spears] took off.
 She was the good girl gone bad, and it looks to be working for Miley as well."
 Other contemporary critics used negative comparisons to Spears, but Cyrus welcomed the comparisons via a post on her official Twitter account.
 Child psychologist Wendi Fischer told Newsday: Cyrus was communicating to her fans that it is acceptable to pole dance, which, according to Fischer, was unacceptable.
 "Miley's only 16.
 Why is she rushing it?", she concluded.
 Other critics defended Cyrus.
 Apryl Duncan of About.com said viewers should have fixated on her accomplishments that night, winning six awards, rather than the sexuality of the performance.
 Following the controversy of the performance, Cyrus replaced the ice cream pushcart with a luggage cart while touring.